wlto/shopping-cart/README.md

 #### What is this?

 This shopping cart concept is my attempt to learn the ReactJS library.
-This is also an example of how data flows in React.
+This is also an example of how data flows in React (unidirectional).
 Please check out the code for more information.

 #### Screenshot